StevenDufresne/patterns-everywhere/README.md

 This is the Interface for copying HTML and adding it to the clipboard.

-### `/wp-editor-modifications`
+### `/wp-plugin`

 Ideally these modifications would ship with Gutenberg in the future but since this is still experimental, this plugin is loaded when viewing the block editor and we register a block so we can handle `raw` transforms.
 In the future, it would be more ideal to ship this in Gutenberg closer to the [source code](https://github.com/WordPress/gutenberg/tree/1240294d1c81bf50bd9383b7f1973cc16fa13a4a/packages/blocks/src/api/raw-handling).

 ### IMPORTANT

 Gutenberg currently has a `divNormaliser` that won't allow this to work.
 You can view the source [here](https://github.com/WordPress/gutenberg/blob/1240294d1c81bf50bd9383b7f1973cc16fa13a4a/packages/blocks/src/api/raw-handling/paste-handler.js#L195).
-Until we can make this configurable, you'll need to run this project on a local version of gutenberg that has this removed.
+Until we can make this configurable, you'll need to run this project on a local version of gutenberg that has that line commented out.

 ## How to install this extension on your computer
 ### Open Chrome Extensions Page: